-A recipe for the ultimate Mexican breakfast chilaquiles with homemade crispy tortilla chips tossed with zesty ancho chili sauce, topped with avocado, jalapenos, tomato, queso blanco, and a fried egg.
+This chilaquiles recipe is the ultimate Mexican breakfast with crispy tortilla chips tossed with zesty chili sauce, with avocado, jalapenos, tomato, queso, and topped with fried eggs.

 I just published a recipe for this – How to Make Homemade Crispy Tortilla Chips – to help you get started.
-Chilaquiles are flat out delish with homemade tortillas, but if you’re not comfortable with making them at home, you can always opt to use chips from a bag.
+Chilaquiles are flat out delish with homemade tortillas, but if you’re not comfortable with making them at home, you can always opt to use chips from a bag to save time.

 What are Chilaquiles?